Kaioga5/bedrock-wiki/docs/meta/style-guide.md

 When not to use namespaces:

--   do not include your namespace in any folder path or file name
+-   do not include your namespace in any folder path or file name.
+    - Note: the functions folder is an exception, see [here](meta/style-guide#functions).

 ## Sub-Indexing